 Bas and Ardic (2002, pg.
 92) stated that younger and older employees differ in their aspect of job satisfaction.
-Younger workers place more value on intrinsic rewards such as challenging and interesting jobs like being able to keep busy all the time and a chance to work alone on the job.
-Older workers are keener on extrinsic rewards such as income and fringe benefits.
+Younger workers place more value on intrinsic rewards such as challenging and older workers are keener on extrinsic rewards such as income and fringe benefits.
 Therefore younger workers get more dissatisfied than older workers because they have more expectations than the job can provide.